ziyi22/tp/docs/UserGuide.md

 Assign a task to a specific person.

-Format: `assign task/task title by/dd-MM-yyyy HHmm to/INDEX`
+Format: `assign task/TASK_TITLE by/dd-MM-yyyy HHmm to/INDEX`

 * Assigns the task to the person at the specified `INDEX`
 * The index refers to the index number shown in the displayed person list.